Gera1313/public-land-app/README.md

 ## Notes

-Deployed site through Netlify CLI.
-Deploying on the site did not work.

 ### Getting Started (for my personal use)...

 ### When you would like to scaffold a new `vite` application on your own, follow these steps